Aboriginal and Torres Strait Islander peoples

 - Some records have not survived.

-- Records may be held by the Department of Aboriginal and Torres Strait Islander Partnerships (DATSIP) or previous administrating agencies
+- Records may be held by the Department of Treaty, Aboriginal and Torres Strait Islander Partnerships, Communities and the Arts or previous administrating agencies

 - Some records may have restricted access.